 A question that is often asked, given the physical appearance of the plated snails, is if escargot tastes like mussels or clams.
 The meals look similar and are prepared almost the same, which makes people expect that they will taste the same as well.

-However, snails tend to take on the taste of the sauces used to prepare them.
-The most common recipes include garlic, butter, and wine or vinegar.
+However, cooked snails tend to take on the taste of the sauces used to prepare them.
+The most common escargot recipes include garlic, butter, and wine or vinegar.

 To soak up all the goodness of the rich sauces that accompany escargot, the meal is often served with slices of bread.